Updated on January 23, 2017

-A.) See the municipal rates page for the monthly retiree premiums for your municipality.
+A.) See the municipal rates page for the monthly retiree premiums for your municipality or contact your municipality.

 Q) I do not have GIC health benefits as a state or municipal employee.
 May I elect the benefits upon my retirement?

-A) If you were eligible for GIC benefits at retirement, you can elect GIC health insurance as a state or municipal retiree as long as you have been approved and continue to receive a retirement or pension allowance from the State Board of Retirement or a participating public retirement system and the GIC receives the forms within 60 days of the retirement.
+A) If you were eligible for GIC benefits at retirement, you can enroll in GIC health insurance as a state or municipal retiree as long as you have been approved and continue to receive a retirement or pension allowance from the State Board of Retirement or a participating public retirement system and the GIC receives the forms within 60 days of the retirement.
 The GIC will determine your effective date.
 Otherwise, you must wait until the next Annual Enrollment to enroll.

 Q) I do not have GIC health insurance benefits as a retiree.
 May I enroll in GIC health insurance benefits?

-A) You may enroll in GIC health insurance benefits during the GIC’s spring Annual Enrollment period or within 60 days of a qualifying event (e.g. involuntary loss of coverage elsewhere, marriage or spouse's open enrollment.)
+A) You may enroll in GIC health insurance benefits during the GIC’s spring Annual Enrollment period or within 60 days of a qualifying event (e.g. involuntary loss of coverage elsewhere, marriage, or spouse's open enrollment).
 In order to be eligible for GIC health insurance, you must be collecting a monthly pension from the State Retirement Board or another participating public retirement system and be retired from a participating state agency or municipality.

 Q) What should I do while I am still working to make sure my health insurance continues when I retire?

 If you are and/or your spouse are eligible for Medicare Part A (for free), state law requires that you enroll in Medicare Part A and Part B and select one of the GIC's Medicare Plans in your geographic area to supplement your Medicare benefits.